craftvscruft/tfrefactor/docs/cli/tfrefactor_mv.md

 ```
   -c, --config string   Path of terraform to modify, defaults to current. (default "-")
   -f, --force           Skip interactive approval of update before applying
-  -h, --help            help for rename
+  -h, --help            help for mv
 ```

 ### SEE ALSO